brandman20/VanillaAddons/README.md

 # VanillaAddons

 1. Download the master branch (VanillaAddons-master.zip)
-       or select each individual zipped file download each individually and skip step 2.
+       or select each of the individually zipped files and download each individually, skipping step 2.

 2. Open the archive and enter the subdirectory.